pocomane/brewed-in-the-apocalypse/bita.md

 All the character have the following additional move

-__Add a special move__ when you have to add a special move, the scenarist will show you a list of moves.
-Choose one that is not already on your character sheet and add it to the character sheet.
+__Add a special move__ when you, a protagonist, have to add a special move, choose a move from the list that the scenarist gives you. one that is not already on your character sheet and add it to the character sheet.
 If the character had more than 6 special moves, one must be deleted first.
 The scenarist may ask you to customize the move.